VIB-CCB-BioIT/VSC_docs/using_vsc_in_VScode.md

     <img width="646" alt="image" src="https://github.com/user-attachments/assets/619ed127-b84f-4efa-9f53-842ff1cb2352">

-6. Detach tmux session `control + b` followed by `d`.
+6. Detach tmux session by writing `tmux detach` or `control + b` followed by `d`.
 This ensures that your job stays alive for the entire duration, even if your local computer/laptop disconnects from the internet or goes to sleep.
 7. Check the node you have been assigned `squeue --cluster wice` and copy the node name specified under `NODELIST (REASON)`

     <img width="646" alt="image" src="https://github.com/user-attachments/assets/317f68df-465a-4040-b5fb-5557f006f18f">